The Gum: Plot

 Kramer is active in the renovation and reopening of the Alex movie theater.
 Lloyd Braun is using his connections in the mayor's office to try to give the theater landmark status.
 Kramer insists that his friends "treat Lloyd like he's one of the gang", because he had a nervous breakdown after derailing the David Dinkins reelection campaign (in "The Non-Fat Yogurt").
 This includes voicing enthusiasm for Chinese chewing gum that Lloyd brought.
 Because Lloyd is her ex-boyfriend, Elaine does not want to sit near him at the Alex, so she says she and Jerry have to sit up front because he forgot his glasses.
-The seats are so close that they have to lie horizontal to watch the movie, causing popcorn to spill onto Elaine's chest.
+The seats are so close that they have to sit almost horizontally to watch the movie, causing popcorn to spill onto Elaine's chest.
 While retrieving popcorn she inadvertently plucks off her ivory button, and unknowingly exposes her cleavage to Lloyd and Kramer.
 She complains to a policeman that a florist washing the sidewalk with a hose is wasting water.
 Her open blouse convinces the policeman to order the florist to disconnect the hose.

 George encounters an old friend Deena, and her father, "Pop," who had suffered a mental breakdown.
 Pop tinkers with George's car.
 The cashier at Monk's, Ruthie Cohen, gives George change for $10, when he believes he gave her a $20 bill that he doodled on.
 George's car catches fire due to Pop's tinkering.
 The florist cannot extinguish the fire because his hose was disconnected.